 * Doesn’t need much gold to do her job.

 * Tough to master, for example, sacrificing yourself to ulti to save your carry is good and all, but a truly good Sona player saves the carry and gets out too :)

-* Things can be rather tough early on before getting your philosopher's stone, Boots of Speed, and Chalice of Harmony.
+* Things can be rather tough early on before getting your philosopher's stone, Boots, and Chalice of Harmony.

 * Vulnerable until she has her ultimate.

 * A bit slow, before getting boots and her Song of Celerity.

 The two main ones to get:

 Flash: **Must Have** Level 1-2 this is the best way to survive from overextending, and flashing over walls during chases is a sure way to turn the tide your way.
 Lastly, the Flash / Crescendo combo is pretty effective, if you need to quickly catch your enemies off guard.

 Exhaust: Exhaust is effective not only because of the second slow of movement, but is exceptionally useful in trades, team fights and dives against high damage champions.